qgis/QGIS-Documentation/docs/user_manual/map_views/map_view.rst

 An empty balloon is added.
 Double-click on it and a dialog opens with various options.
 This dialog is almost the same for all the annotation types:

-* At the top, a file selector to fill with the path to an :file:`html`, :file:`svg` or :file:`ui` file depending on the type of annotation.
-For text annotation, you can enter your message in a text box and set its rendering with the normal font tools.
+* At the top, a file selector to fill with the path to an :file:`html` or :file:`ui` file depending on the type of annotation.
 * |checkbox| :guilabel:`Fixed map position`: when unchecked, the balloon placement is based on a screen position (instead of the map), meaning that it's always shown regardless the map canvas extent.